gamesbook/protograf/docs/source/basic_concepts.rst

 card may then have additional rectangles placed on it, representing some aspect that is part of your card design.
 Those rectangles, in turn, could have text, images or icons on/inside them.
-So, each item that is created later can "obscure" some part - or even all - of the item it is placed on which was defined previously.
+So, each item that is created later can "obscure" some part - or even all - of item, or items, defined previously.

-Its also possible to define things earlier in a script that are reused later on.
+Its also possible to define things earlier in a script that are used, or reused, later on.

 In summary - the *order* of instructions in a script is important as this will affect what you see at the end!